2024 Legal Virtual Sports Betting Guide

 But is it legal?
 There is no language in US gambling laws that prohibits wagering on virtual sports with an offshore sportsbook through an online method.
 No law can be broken if there is no law to break, therefore betting on virtual sports offshore will not get players inside of the USA into any trouble.

-That said, Washington and Connecticut have passed laws that prohibit online gambling of any kind, and some betting sites restrict individual states (i.e. NV and NJ).
+That said, Washington has passed laws that prohibit online gambling of any kind, and some betting sites restrict individual states (i.e. NV and NJ).
 Be sure to investigate your state laws and the terms and conditions of your chosen offshore sportsbook before signing up and placing real money bets.

 What Are Virtual Sports?